ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

 # How to Contribute to the osu!wiki

-Thanks for your interest in making osu!wiki better!
+Thanks for your interest in making the osu!wiki better!
 As you can see, everything has been moved to [GitHub](https://github.com/ppy/osu-wiki "osu-wiki in GitHub").

-So here's a few things you should have in mind to get you started for contributing to the osu!wiki.
+So here are a few things you should have in mind to get you started for contributing to the osu!wiki.

 ## Disclaimer

-This quick-start guide was intended for newcomers not familiar in the workflow of GitHub.
+This quick-start guide is intended for newcomers not familiar with the feature-branch workflow.
-If you have previous experience in using GitHub, you are free to skip this guide.
+If you have previous experience in using GitHub, feel free to skip this guide and remember to follow feature-branch workflow for content update.
-Do note that there are other ways/shortcuts in solving the problem; this guide is simply one of the many ways of solving the problem.

-When starting out, it is best to start on GitHub's way first, and slowly learn the terminal Git way properly in the meantime.
-Knowing how GitHub works will make the transition to terminal Git slightly smoother when you know what you are doing.
-Using Git will give you more freedom of choice in general, especially if you plan to contribute seriously to osu-wiki.

 For complete reference and help with using GitHub, please visit [GitHub Help](https://help.github.com/ "GitHub Help").